AlejandroFuentePinero/python-ML-course-projects/README.md

 ## Purpose

-This repository forms a core part of my **Data Science and Machine Learning portfolio**.
 The focus is on producing clean, interpretable, and well-structured analytical work that reflects real-world workflows.
 Each project highlights:

 - Clear problem framing